ekr/tls13-spec/draft-ietf-tls-tls13.md

 2. There are no guarantees of non-replay between connections.
 Anti-replay for ordinary TLS 1.3 1-RTT data is provided via the server's Random value, but 0-RTT data does not depend on the ServerHello and therefore has weaker guarantees.
-However, 0-RTT data cannot be duplicated within a connection (i.e., the server will not process the same data twice for the same connection) and an attacker will not be able to make 0-RTT data appear to be 1-RTT data (because it is protected with different keys.)
-[TODO: cross-reference]
+This is especially relevant if the data is authenticated either with TLS client authentication or inside the application protocol.
 The same warnings apply to any use of the early_exporter_master_secret.
+However, 0-RTT data cannot be duplicated within a connection (i.e., the server will not process the same data twice for the same connection) and an attacker will not be able to make 0-RTT data appear to be 1-RTT data (because it is protected with different keys.)  {{replay-0rtt}}
+contains a description of potential attacks and {{anti-replay}}
+describes mechanisms which the server can use to limit the impact of replay.

 The remainder of this document provides a detailed description of TLS.